 By January 1833 he chopped wood to feed his family, the only work available.
 Barker observed that the situation of the Indians was desperate with thousands starving.
 In March Barker rented a farm eight miles to the north (to the southside of today's Rogers Park community) and asked for a strong wagon and barrels of salt.
 Barker subscribed to the Chicago Democrat in November.

 Chicago incorporates as a town on August 12, 1833, with a population of 350.

-In February of 1834 Benjamin hauled wood to town with a small wagon and oxen and requested a stock of dry goods be sent.
-By March he owned a shop in town and had built a house for his family.
-Reporting in May that competition was great and liquor was in great demand.
-At the end of July he wrote from Juliet [Joliet] - money was scarce in Chicago where a grocery existed on every corner, and the country was delightful.
+In February 1834 Barker hauled wood to town with a small wagon and oxen and requested a stock of groceries.
+By March, Barker opened a grocery in town and had built a house for his family, reporting in May that competition was great and liquor was in great demand.
+By the end of July, he wrote from Juliet [Joliet], "money was scarce in Chicago where a grocery (the term 'grocery' had a different meaning then) existed on every corner, and the country was delightful."

 Letters to Jacob A. Barker are preserved at the Chicago History Museum.

 I had a good friend Tommy Barker from the south side he "MAY" have been kin we called his mother MA BARKER for fun Thank you always for the info NeilReplyDelete